Ashwinsubbu/NFL-Win-Probablity-Prediction-/README.md

 ### Challenge to overcome
 Since the major objective of the project is not to develop an effective stratergy to replace the null values.
 I have deleted columns with with more than 30% of Null Data and all other records with any null values taking leverage of the big data.

+### Conclusion with Project Results
+Achieved a R2 Score of 0.901 using XGBoost model and a R2score of 0.867 using Rigde Regularization model.
+Applying PCA achieved a R2 score of 0.856.